Automattic/woocommerce-payments/readme.txt

 * Fix - Use store currency on analytics leaderboard when Multi-Currency is enabled.
 * Fix - Enabled currencies modal UI.
 * Fix - User order currency format on admin refund button.
+* Fix - Currency switcher does not affect order confirmation screen prices.

 = 2.9.1 - 2021-09-07 =
 * Fix - Error while checking out with UPE when fields are hidden.